 Catriona McDermid, bassoon, with the Florian String Quartet

-Catriona read music at Lincoln College, Oxford and has recently graduated with distinction from her Masters degree at the Royal College of Music.
+Catriona read music at Lincoln College, Oxford and has recently graduated with distinction in her Masters degree at the Royal College of Music.
 She is in demand as an orchestral bassoonist, performing with leading period instrument ensembles such as Florilegium, English Baroque Soloists, English Touring Opera and Mozartists/Classical Opera and playing as guest principal with orchestras such as London Philharmonic Orchestra and BBC Philharmonic Orchestra.
-Catriona is also a passionate chamber musician (and has previously played for us with the Magnard Ensemble, when they also performed a wonderful children’s programme as part of their 'Revolting Rhymes and Marvellous Music' project to celebrate Roald Dahl’s centenary).
+Catriona is also a passionate chamber musician - and has previously played for us with the Magnard Ensemble, when they also performed a wonderful children’s programme as part of their 'Revolting Rhymes and Marvellous Music' project to celebrate Roald Dahl’s centenary.